 How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

-Finishing a mobile app and its launch in App Store is all a big thing.
-But our work is not done yet.
+Finishing a mobile app and launching it in the App Store is a big deal, but our work is not done yet.

 This is when Firebase comes to the rescue – a platform that gives developers scalable infrastructure, multiple tools, and services.
-From this guide, you’ll find out how to implement Firebase Analytics for iOS step by step.
+From this guide, you’ll learn step-by-step how to implement Firebase Analytics for iOS.

 What is Firebase?